 The Environmental Education Center (cabin 1) offers small nature education classes during the winter months and is a secondary location for naturalist programming during inclement weather.
 Guests may request the center for use; it seats 20 visitors comfortably and amenities can be requested.

 Information about programming and special events can be found at the Camp Store, Main Office, Nature Center, and in park kiosks.
 Information can also be found on the Cowan Lake State Park Facebook page.

-- Dance Pavilion - Covered shelter with electric, located off Yankee Rd near the public beach.
+- Dance Pavilion - Covered shelter with electric, located off Yankee Road near the public beach.
 Visitors are asked to practice Carry In, Carry Out.
-Seasonal (April-Oct) portalet located in the parking lot.
+Seasonal (April-Oct) portable toilet located in the parking lot.

-- Campground Shelter - Located in the campground near showerhouse 1, this covered shelter offers electric, picnic tables, and charcoal grill.
+- Campground Shelter - Located in the campground near Showerhouse 1, this covered shelter offers electric, picnic tables, and a charcoal grill.

 A 1,000-foot public beach is located on the south lake shore.
 Changing house and restrooms are available for public use.
 Swimming is permitted during daylight hours only in designated areas.
 Please exercise caution while swimming at the beach.